-However, Poe never went to the length of the novel size in his career and even though Dupin's three short stories left the large birthmark in the genre, the real crown goes almost three decades later to Wilkie Collins and his jewel in the detective fiction, amazing 'The Moonstone', a story considered to be the very first modern detective novel in all aspects we could ask for such a book.
+However, Poe never went to the length of the novel in his career, and even though Dupin's three short stories left the large birthmark in the genre, the real crown goes almost three decades later to Wilkie Collins and his jewel in the detective fiction, amazing 'The Moonstone', a story considered to be the very first modern detective novel in all aspects we could ask for such a book.

-'The Moonstone' is written in epistolary fashion as a series of written journals and documents by characters in the story and I genuinely enjoyed every single page of it.
-The 19th style of writing, narratives, humor, dialogues, picturesque scenes, astonishing characters and of course the plot that even the best of the fictitious detectives of the time in the face of Sergeant Cuff could not solve that easily, left the strong feeling in me after reading.
+'The Moonstone' is written in epistolary fashion as a series of written journals and documents by characters in the story, and I genuinely enjoyed every single page of it.
+The 19th style of writing, narratives, humor, dialogues, picturesque scenes, astonishing characters, and of course the plot that even the best of the fictitious detectives of the time in the face of Sergeant Cuff could not solve that easily, left a strong feeling in me after reading.
 Not to mention that even though I had many thoughts about the riddle and solution themselves, the final outcome eluded me almost to the very end of the book.

 Image refs: